 Are you counting down the days before Christmas?
-Whether we use a wall calendar with openings for each day or read a daily Bible verse to prepare for the celebration of the birth of Jesus, observing Advent helps keep Jesus at the center of Christmas.
-As believers, we wait and watch for the arrival to celebrate the date of a man who came to earth more than two thousand years ago.
+Whether we use a wall calendar with openings for each day or read a daily Bible verse to prepare for the celebration of the birth of Jesus, observing advent helps keep Christ at the center of Christmas.
+As believers, we wait and watch for the arrival of celebrating the date of a man who came to earth more than two thousand years ago.
 Jesus Christ came to earth and changed everything.
 But why focus on waiting for someone who has already come?
 So glad you asked.
-Perhaps you’re wondering “what is Advent all about?”
+Perhaps you’re wondering “what is advent all about?”

-Focusing on Advent helps to creatively pass the time and brings spiritual meaning to the weeks and days before Christmas comes.
+Focusing on Advent helps to creatively pass the time, and also brings spiritual meaning to the weeks and days before the Christmas comes.
+Advent is celebrated on the four Sundays before Christmas Day.
 The application of Advent centers on the Old Testament prophesies which tell of the coming Messiah.
-These predictions were prophesied 600 years before the Messiah’s birth.
+This prediction was prophesied 600 years before the Messiah’s birth.
 At that time, the Jewish people were being held prisoners in captivity in Babylon.
 For centuries, faithful Jews anticipated with great expectation and hope the Deliverer-Messiah that would ‘ransom captive Israel.’

 Advent represents the coming or arrival of Christ in three ways:

-1. Commemorating Jesus’ birth and walk as man and Savior.
+- Commemorating Christ’s birth and walk as man and savior.

-2. Celebrating Jesus’ presence in us now through the Holy Spirit.
+- Celebrating Christ’s presence in us now through the Holy Spirit.

 Christ came not only to be Emmanuel, God with Us, but to ransom us from the captivity of our sins.
 O Come, O Come, Emmanuel.

-I’ve included a link for an Advent e-book.
-I hope you will join me in preparing our hearts for Christmas.
-Abide in hope, peace, joy, love as we welcome Jesus Christ, the Baby Jesus.
+I’ve included an Advent e-book.
+Regardless of what you decide to do, I hope you will join me in preparing our hearts for Christmas.
+Abide in hope, peace, joy, Love as we welcome Jesus Christ, the Baby Jesus.
 I am praying for you – Sheryl